cdiggins/heron-language/README.md

 # The Heron Type System

 Heron is a strongly typed programming language.
 This means that all variables have a type that is determined at compile-time.

+## Type Inference

+Variable types are deduced from the types of the expressions assigned to them.
+Function argument types are deduced from how the arguments are used within the function: the mosts specific type satisfying all constraints (i.e. the usage) is assigned.

+## Supported Types

 Heron v0.1 supports the following types: